rickybrent/minimal-symlayer-keyboard/README.md

 #### Cyrillic Layer

-A set of [Cyrillic Layers](readme-symbehavior-mp01-cyrillic.png) based on the Gemini PDA layout can enabled and toggled with a long press on the right shift key.
+A set of [Cyrillic Layers](readme-symbehavior-mp01-cyrillic.png) based on the Gemini PDA layout can enabled and set up to toggle by long-pressing right shift or pressing right shift + space.

+#### Korean Input

+Alternatively, [Korean input](readme-symbehavior-mp01-korean.png) can also be enabled and set up to toggle by long-pressing right shift or pressing right shift + space.

 ### Additional Characters (after Long Press)